adielashrov/trust-ai-roma-for-llm/README.md

 This project contains three projects:

 1. The exact count comparison
-2. The Audio recognition project
+2. The Audio recognition project - See the [readme](roma-audio-classification/readme.md) for more details.
 3. The LLM project

 Good Luck,